 Labour Market Outlook report

-Read on for our latest labour market data and analysis on employers’ recruitment, redundancy and pay intentions this autumn.
+Read on for our latest labour market data and analysis on employers’ recruitment, redundancy and pay intentions this winter.

-Labour Market Outlook – Autumn 2023Download the full report
+Labour Market Outlook – Winter 2023-24Download the full report

 Net employment balance remains positive

-The net employment balance – which measures the difference between employers expecting to increase staff levels in the next three months and those expecting to decrease staff levels – remains positive at +26.
-Net employment intentions are equal in the private and public sector.
+The net employment balance – which measures the difference between employers expecting to increase staff levels in the next three months and those expecting to decrease staff levels – remains positive but has fallen from +26 last quarter to +22 this quarter.

-Redundancy intentions have fallen for the first time since winter 2021/22.
-Seventeen per cent of employers are planning to make redundancies in the three months to December 2023.
+Overall, 18% of employers are planning to make redundancies in the three months to March 2024.

-Forty-one per cent of employers surveyed have hard-to-fill vacancies.
-Hard-to-fill vacancies remain a problem for the public sector, with half (51%) reporting having them.
-The level of employers in the private sector reporting hard-to-fill vacancies is lower at 38%.
+Thirty-eight per cent of employers surveyed have hard-to-fill vacancies.
+Hard-to-fill vacancies are significantly higher in the public sector (51%) than the private sector (34%).

 Our Labour Market Outlook survey findings play an important role in shaping our content and communications on a wide range of topics and focus areas at the CIPD.
-Our survey findings achieve this by providing labour market insights that support broader discussions on topics including generative AI, immigration, financial wellbeing, and flexible working.
+Our survey findings achieve this by providing labour market insights that support broader discussions on topics including staff morale, pay transparency, generative AI and financial wellbeing.

 CIPD research shows varied responses to generative AI use from organisations, as some explore opportunities to improve productivity